workforce-data-initiative/skills-airflow/reorganize.md

 As a side effect, it also makes it tough for internal researchers to see how an individual job posting was processed.
 What skills did we extract from a particular job posting?
 What SOC code did we assign to a particular job posting?
 We don't know without manually running it ourselves.

+There's another insidious side effect: when all the processing happens in the context of aggregation by geography, it means that geocoding must be finished before any other processing can happen!
+Geocoding can take a long time.
+But other types of processing (occupation classification, sophisticated skill extraction) can take a while too, and ideally we could run those in parallel.

 ## Potential Solution Options

 ### Spark/Dask